Twomasz/SimulatedAnnealing/README.md

 * size of tested case.

 ## Short reminder
-**Simulated Annealing** is a heuristic optimization algorithm that is used to find the global minimum of a complex function. <br />
+**Simulated Annealing** is a heuristic optimization algorithm that is used to find the global minimum/maximum of a complex function. <br />
 The method is based on the concept of annealing, which is a process of slowly cooling a material to obtain a desired crystal structure.

 ## Problem description